jump-dev/Ipopt.jl/README.md

    make install
    ```
    where `</full/path/somewhere>` is replaced as appropriate.
-4. Rename the resutling HSL library to `/full/path/somewhere/lib/libhsl.so`.
+4. Rename the resulting HSL library to `/full/path/somewhere/lib/libhsl.so`.
    - For `ma27`, the file is `/full/path/somewhere/lib/libcoinhsl.so`
    - For `ma86`, the file is `/full/path/somewhere/lib/libhsl_ma86.so`
 5. Place the `libhsl.so` library somewhere on your load path.